steinbrennerlab/steinbrennerlab.github.io/mentorship.md

 ## Undergraduate accomplishments

+June 2022: Ava will graduate and join the Rhee lab at the Carnegie Institute in Palo Alto, CA. Congrats Ava!

 May 2022: Karyn Tindbaek will join the Metzger lab at Pacific Northwest Research Institute as a technician.
 Good luck Karyn!